GeekyAdnan125/delta-demo/README.md

 # delta-demo

-This is the demo for git and github classs.
+This is the demo for git and github classs. this is the very first reposi.

+# Teacher
+Shradha Khapra

+# Student
+Adnan Alam